hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 with a sigh, "Very sad, getting very much muddled up!"

-The reason why so much importance is attached to the Hooghly branch of the Ganga, instead of the bigger one, Padmâ, is, according to many, that the Hooghly was the primary and principal course of the river, and latterly the river shifted its course, and created an outlet by the Padma.
-Similarly the present "Tolley's Nullah" represents the ancient course of the Ganga, and is known as the Âdi-Gangâ.
+The reason why so much importance is attached to the Hooghly branch of the Ganga, instead of the bigger one, Padmā, is, according to many, that the Hooghly was the primary and principal course of the river, and latterly the river shifted its course, and created an outlet by the Padma.
+Similarly the present "Tolley's Nullah" represents the ancient course of the Ganga, and is known as the Âdi-Gangā.
 The sailing merchant, the hero of Kavikankan's work, makes his voyage to Ceylon along that channel.
 Formerly the Ganga was navigable for big ships up to Triveni.
-The ancient port of Saptagrâm was situated a little distance off Triveni ghat, on the river Saraswati.
+The ancient port of Saptagrām was situated a little distance off Triveni ghat, on the river Saraswati.
 From very ancient times Saptagram was the principal port for Bengal's foreign trade.
 Gradually the mouth of the Saraswati got silted up.
 In the year 1539 it silted up